Tooele County Recorder / Surveyor

 What we do. . .

-The recorder is elected to a four-year term.
+The Recorder/Surveyor is elected to a six-year term.
 He/she records documents and maps and also maintains cross-reference indexes to these records.
 The office provides for the subsequent retrieval of records for public viewing and produces copies and certifications of the records.

 Examples of typically recorded documents are: